Hiram Bithorn Stadium: History

+The Hiram Bithorn Stadium was opened in October 1962.

 The first outdoor National Basketball Association game was played between the Phoenix Suns and the Milwaukee Bucks on September 24, 1972, during that year's preseason.
 The Suns defeated the Bucks, 116–103.

 In the mid-1990s Hiram Bithorn Stadium was planned to be the home of the yet-to-be-named Puerto Rico team, a charter franchise of the United League (UL) which was a planned third league of Major League Baseball (MLB).

-The stadium hosted Major League Baseball's Opening Day Game in 2001, in which the Toronto Blue Jays faced the Texas Rangers in an American League match-up.
-However, 4,000 who bought tickets were turned away when the police determined the safe capacity of the park had been vastly exceeded.
+The stadium hosted Major League Baseball's Opening Day Game on April 1, 2001, in which the Toronto Blue Jays defeated the Texas Rangers, 8–1.
+However, 4,000 fans who purchased tickets to the game were denied entry when the police determined the safe capacity of the park had been vastly exceeded.

 It was the object of a major overhaul under the mayoral administration of Jorge Santini, before becoming the part-time home of the Montreal Expos of the National League in 2003 and 2004 before their move to Washington, D.C. as the Washington Nationals.
 The Expos played 20 "home" games across the two seasons as a result of poor attendance at their home Olympic Stadium in Montreal.
 Before Major League Baseball's announcement of the Montreal Expos' move to Washington, Puerto Rico and San Juan made an effort to lure the Expos franchise to the island territory permanently.

 Hiram Bithorn Stadium hosted parts of the first two rounds of the 2006 World Baseball Classic.
-Pool C, which included the teams of Puerto Rico, Cuba, Panama, and the Netherlands, was played there.
+Pool C, which included the teams of Puerto Rico, Cuba, Panama, and the Netherlands.
 It also hosted Pool 2 of the second round of the Classic which featured Cuba, Puerto Rico, the Dominican Republic, and Venezuela, the top two finishers from Pool C and Pool D. Pool D games of the 2009 World Baseball Classic were played there between March 7 and March 11, 2009.
 The Hiram Bithorn Stadium hosted the 2013 World Baseball Classic with Puerto Rico, Venezuela, the Dominican Republic and newcomers Spain in Pool C.